-May 15, 2019 – With credit card surcharges now in the news, the Westchester Consumer Protection Department is working to clear up questions for consumers.
-More people than ever before are using credit and debit cards for payments in stores and restaurants, and some merchants are now seeking to add surcharges to bills to recover their transaction fees for these plastic payments.
+The Westchester Consumer Protection Department is working to clear up questions for consumers and businesses regarding credit card surcharges.
+More people than ever before are using credit and debit cards for payments in stores and restaurants instead of cash, and some merchants are now seeking to add surcharges to bills to recover their transaction fees for these plastic payments.

-- Merchants can charge two different prices for purchases, one for credit cards and one for cash;
+- Merchants can charge two different prices for purchases – by credit card and by cash;

 - The higher price charged to credit card users must be tagged and posted for consumers in actual “dollars and cents” form; and